Gburdel/UVlightsensor/README.md

 ![image](https://github.com/Gburdel/UVlightsensor/assets/30203498/1def4f33-1fe1-4b02-a64a-0ae15217a079)

-The UV sensor assembly mounted inside a "black box" with an OLED display, battery, and power switch for portable operation.
+The UV sensor assembly mounted inside a plastic "black box" with an OLED display, battery, and power switch for portable operation.
 The sensor uses a 2-wire I2C digital interface, so a microprocessor running software is needed to read out and print the data.
 Here is a link to the plastic box from Amazon https://www.amazon.com/dp/B07Q14K8YT?ref=ppx_yo2ov_dt_b_product_details&th=1 (mine was 3.62 x 2.28 x 1.26 size).
 This was used for the power switch, https://www.amazon.com/dp/B07MYRWFFW?psc=1&ref=ppx_yo2ov_dt_b_product_details .
 The battery from Sparkfun comes with a JST connector that fits the one on the ESP32 board, https://www.sparkfun.com/products/13853 or perhaps a larger one.
 Mounting holes need to be drilled out on the plastic case and a rectangle cut out for the OLED display area.
 Another option would be to design and use a 3D printer for the case.

 # Sparkfun's UV spectral sensor module and ESP32 development board